lanukim/lanukim.github.io/index.md

 ## About

-I am an assistant professor at the Korea Advanced Institute of Science and Technology (KAIST).
+I am an assistant professor in the school of humanities and social sciences([Link](https://hss.kaist.ac.kr/boards/view/fulltime_professor_en/89)) and a joint professor in the school of computing([Link](https://cs.kaist.ac.kr/people/view?idx=620&kind=faculty&menu=171)), Korea Advanced Institute of Science and Technology (KAIST).
 After finishing my sociology PhD at the University of Washington, I was a postdoctoral fellow and data science scholar at Sanford University.
 My research broadly contributes to the theoretical understanding of academic knowledge creation by mainly examining the impact of academic search engines, gender inequality in higher education, and the social structure of knowledge construction.
 To investigate, I utilize new big data sources, innovative analytical strategies, natural language processing, and advanced statistical methods and work with interdisciplinary research teams.
 I am always open to new collaboration opportunities.
 Please contact me via email if you are interested.

 ## Research Interest Keywords
 Computational Social Science; Science of Science; Sociology of Knowledge; Data Science; Gender; Inequality; Social Network Analysis